Made in America (Toby Keith song): Critical reception

 Billy Dukes of Taste of Country gave the song three stars out of five.
 He thought that Keith "sings with plenty of passion", but criticized the lyrics by saying, "While the song doesn’t feel like a remake of his previous anthems, it doesn’t live up to their high watermark, either."
 Matt Bjorke of Roughstock rated it four stars out of five, saying that while it is a 'list song', it had "strongly constructed lyrics".
 Former UFC fighter Dan Henderson used the song as his entrance music.

 Music video

-Keith filmed the video in Cedarburg, Wisconsin during an Independence Day parade and in Milwaukee, Wisconsin during his performance at Summerfest.
+Keith filmed the video in Cedarburg, Wisconsin during an Independence Day parade, at a farm and family fourth of July picnic in Addison, Wisconsin and in Milwaukee, Wisconsin during his performance at Summerfest.
 It was directed by Michael Salomon.

 Chart performance

+"Made in America" reached number one on the Billboard Hot Country Songs chart dated October 15, 2011, becoming Keith's twentieth and final number one single during his lifetime.
+It also peaked at number 40 on the Billboard Hot 100.